What is an Audiogram?

 Whether you get new downloads from your audiogram or not, the beauty of these assets is that they immerse your social media audience in your content even before they leave their social media app.
 So remember that even if you don’t see an immediate uptick in downloads from posting an audiogram, you are still boosting recognition and adding a helpful visual element to your podcast that can go a long way in building your podcast brand awareness.

 Audiograms and videograms are primarily designed for sharing across all social media platforms.
 We recommend sharing your audiogram on as many channels as possible.

 Best Practices for Sharing Audiograms

 Sharing an audiogram on social media is an amazing way to build interest in your podcast and boost the number of downloads (and subscribers) for your show.
-Here are several tips for sharing your audiogram to maximize the engagement on social media and to improve the clickthrough rate to actually downloading your episode.
+Here are several tips for sharing your audiogram to maximize engagement on social media and to improve the clickthrough rate of actually downloading your episode.